OBIS-0003: Attribution Tag Data Model and Exchange Format#

 8. Provenance#

-Every tag and cluster carries a provenance block aligned with the W3C PROV Data Model.
+Every tag carries a provenance block aligned with the W3C PROV Data Model.
 The block is JSON-native and does not require RDF serialization.

 | Field | Type | Required | Description |